asaarinen/nox-camera-server/README.md

 nox-camera-server
 ============

 A hobby project to store and display pictures taken by security cameras at home.
-Built with <a href="https://github.com/asaarinen/nox.js">Nox.js</a>.
+Built with <a href="https://github.com/asaarinen/nox.js">Nox.js</a>, hence the name.

 Currently being used with Axis 211 series cameras (see <a href="http://www.axis.com/products/cam_211/">here</a>), but should work with any IP cameras that can be configured to send images via HTTP POST.
+This should be almost all cameras on the market.

 Installation
 --